keboola/processor-parquet2csv/README.md

 - `file_mask` (optional) - A glob-like syntax defining files, which should be included.
 Can be used for filtering files, or extensions.
 When not specified, defaults to `*.parquet`, i.e. all files with `.parquet` extension are included.
 - `debug` (optional) - A boolean value.
 If `true`, extra logging is added.
 Default is `false`.
 - `fill_empty_values` (optional) - A boolean value.
 If `true`, missing columns will be filled with appropriate default values based on the column type.
 Default is `false`.
+- `memory_limit` (optional) - A string value that specifies the maximum memory limit for DuckDB inside the processor.
+The default value is `768MB`.
+You can try to increase this limit if the processor fails due to an Out of Memory (OOM) error.
+However, the total memory limit for the entire processor is 1024MB, and it is recommended to leave at least 250MB for the Python process.
+- `preserve_insertion_order` (optional) - A boolean value that controls if the original insertion order of rows is preserved.
+When set to `false`, the order is not guaranteed, which reduces memory consumption.
+The default is `true`.

 ### Column Type Default Values